roman-milk/roman-milk.github.io/office-party-orgy.md

  They both kept fucking me and as I allowed my body to enjoy the greatest gift God gave us, I suddenly felt my face coated with cum.

  I gasped, which allowed a rope of cum to go directly in my mouth.
 As warm cum splattered all over my face, I suddenly heard a grunt and immediately felt a load of cum coat my asshole which sent another rush of pleasure through me... pleasure compounding pleasure.
-Report_Story #3